Cheapest Massachusetts General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-The Hartford is most often cheapest for creative professionals and healthcare providers throughout Massachusetts, ranking first across 32% of business types analyzed.
-Most small businesses pay an average of $139 monthly for general liability coverage, which is 15% lower than the Massachusetts average.
-The Hartford delivers especially strong savings for healthcare practices like home healthcare agencies and audiology clinics, beauty and wellness businesses including nail salons and hair salons, and creative services such as photography and music instruction.
+The Hartford is most often cheapest for creative professionals and health care providers throughout Massachusetts, ranking first across 32% of business types analyzed.
+Most small businesses pay an average of $139 per month for general liability coverage, 15% below the Massachusetts average.
+The Hartford offers savings for health care practices like home health care agencies and audiology clinics, beauty and wellness businesses, including nail salons and hair salons, and creative services such as photography and music instruction.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Arts, Media & Entertainment, Beauty, Body & Wellness Services, Education, Financial Services, Healthcare & Medical, Nonprofit & Associations, Retail & Product Rental, Tech/IT
+• General industries: Arts, Media and Entertainment, Beauty, Body and Wellness Services, Education, Financial Services, Health Care and Medical, Nonprofit and Associations, Retail and Product Rental, Tech/IT

 ERGO NEXT